MTayyab10/How-to-Start-a-Start-up/README.md

 ### Note :

-  startup are different than normal companies.
+  Startup are different than normal companies.

-## Four Areas You Need
+## Four Areas for Start-up

 1. Idea
 2. Product